kipyin/phanpy/README.md

 ## Battle Style

 The battle style this project is aiming at is much like that of the 3-on-3 single battle at [the Battle Tower](https://bulbapedia.bulbagarden.net/wiki/Battle_Tower_(Generation_III) ), where each player chooses 3 Pokemons with the same level at random.
-This battle style greatly reduces the number of variables, while retaining the important feature in the games.
+This battle style greatly reduces the number of variables, while retaining the important features in the games.

 The following features have been exempted from the battle: